Six Skills Your Child Needs to Learn to Read – Starting from Birth

 - Point to different things in the book and name them.

-- Your baby loves the sound of your voice, sing aloud and be proud.
+- Your baby loves the sound of your voice.
 Nursery rhymes and songs are fun at any time – in the car, at bath time, at mealtime – and help develop language skills.

 - Use different voices when you read to your child.
 Give different characters different voices and make the sound of the animals that your baby sees.

 - Ask your baby questions about what’s happening on the page, such as “Where is the cow?”
 Pause, then point and answer for the baby, “Oh, there’s the cow!”